 - Supplied Accessories: HB-51 Bayonet Lens Hood, LC-77 Snap-On Front Lens Cap, LF-1 Rear Lens Cap, CL-1118 Soft Case

 2) Lens Handling

 Although the lens snaps into focus in even the most challenging low-light situations, the autofocus performance is not as fast as I was hoping it would be, given the price tag of this lens.
 It is very comparable to the speed of the Nikon 50mm f/1.4G and it takes about 50% more time to go from close focus to infinity when compared to the legendary Nikon 14-24mm f/2.8G.
 When the lens focuses, it virtually produces no noise, due to the Silent Wave Motor (SWM) technology in the lens.
-I tested this lens in both daylight and low-light situations on multiple FX cameras (Nikon D700 and Nikon D3s) and autofocus was very accurate, even at maximum aperture of f/1.4.
-Here is a good example of how the lens focuses in a low-light environment:
+I tested this lens in both daylight and low-light situations on multiple FX and DX cameras and autofocus was very accurate, even at the maximum aperture of f/1.4.
+Here is a good example of how the lens focuses in low-light environments: